TelegramBots/book/src/3/updates/webhook.md

 Below, you will find how to configure an **ASP.NET Core Web API** project to make it work with Telegram.Bot, either with Controllers or Minimal APIs

-⚠️ IMPORTANT: This guide describes configuration for versions 21.* of the library _(based on System.Text.Json rather than NewtonsoftJson)_.
+⚠️ IMPORTANT: This guide describes configuration for versions 21.* and later of the library _(based on System.Text.Json rather than NewtonsoftJson)_.
 If you're using older versions, [you should upgrade first](../../migrate/Version-21.x.md)!

 ## ASP.NET Core with Controllers (MVC)
 [![ASP.NET example with Controllers](https://img.shields.io/badge/Examples-Webhook.Controllers-green?style=flat-square)](https://github.com/TelegramBots/Telegram.Bot.Examples/tree/master/Webhook.Controllers)